-Use words that convey urgency, such as “now” or “today.”
-You can also implement a countdown clock or show the offer’s expiration date to encourage action.
+Use words that convey a sense of urgency, such as “now” or “today.”
+You can also implement a countdown clock or show the offer’s expiration date as a good way to encourage action.

 Another tactic is to amplify the customer’s FOMO (fear of missing out).
 Use phrases like “hurry, don’t miss out” or “54% of buyers purchased this upgrade” can be highly motivational.

 Your customers will only buy more if they trust you more.
 So, if you want them to upgrade, building trust can go a long way.